rathorevashi28/student-performance-predictor/README.md

 - **Train/Test Split:** 80% train, 20% test
 - **Features used:** study_time, attendance, assignment_score, midterm_score, final_score
 - **Target:** result (Pass / Fail)
+Note: Accuracy is high because the dataset is small and clean.
+On real-world messy data it would be lower.
 ---

 ## Author